Just three pathologists struggle to identify Philippine dead

 Identification is especially important to Catholics in the predominantly Roman Catholic country.

-As the pathologists overturned the bodies, they took photographs and notes of features, dimensions and other details like clothes, jewellery and mobile phones.
+As the pathologists overturned the bodies, they took photographs and notes of features, dimensions and other details like clothes, jewelry and mobile phones.

 They had worked at a rate of 15 bodies-an-hour since sunrise with no shelter from the blazing sun.

-With more than 300 bodies delivered to the site since Sunday, good-humoured but frustrated pathologist Raquel Del Rosario-Fortun said identifying all victims would be impossible without more staff and facilities.
+With more than 300 bodies delivered to the site since Sunday, good-humored but frustrated pathologist Raquel Del Rosario-Fortun said identifying all victims would be impossible without more staff and facilities.

 She pleaded to Alfred Romualdez, Tacloban's mayor who was visiting the grave, for more help.